joeytwiddle/significant-white-space/README.md

 - Our options are: either *ban* multi-line expressions or write a proper lexer to find `{...}` nodes below `(...)`s.

+- We have not thought about other forms of multi-line expression, such as array literals.

 ------------------------------